- Debian on arm

 - Available Hardware for Debian Developers

-On these pages you'll find information about the ongoing effort of porting Debian GNU/Linux to the ARM architecture which are found in all types of system, from embedded through to large server.
+On these pages you'll find information about the ongoing effort of porting Debian GNU/Linux to various versions of the ARM architecture which are found in all types of system, from embedded through to large server.

 Multiple machines are made available to Debian developers for ARM porting work: abel.debian.org (armel/armhf), asachi.debian.org (armhf/arm64) and harris.debian.org (armhf).
-The machines have development chroot environments which you can access with dchroot.
+The machines have development chroot environments which you can access with schroot.
 Please see the machine database for more information about these machines.

 The Debian ARM port mailing list is located at

 If you wish to sign up, send a message with the word

 It's also a good idea to sign up with the linux-arm mailing list.

 You can find us on IRC on irc.debian.org on the channel #debian-arm.